 Q: How do Pilates equipment classes differ from mat classes?

 Pilates mat classes rely on body weight and resistance, with assistance from small props such as balls, bands, and circles.
 Equipment was developed by Joseph Pilates to help people gain strength, flexibility, and confidence for mat work.
 The various machines that Pilates invented help to target specific areas that need strengthening, freedom and fluidity.
 Each piece of equipment teaches the body the principles of Pilates in different ways.
 It’s also a fun way to learn more about your body through an elegant machine not typically found at gyms.
 Both types of classes are equally challenging and fun, and we encourage you to try both!

 Q: What equipment is used in Pilates Equipment classes and sessions?

 We have three types of equipment in our studio: The Reformer, the Wunda Chair, and the Cadillac.
 Both Pilates equipment classes and private sessions use the Reformer.
 The Reformer is a bed-like frame with a flat, cushioned platform called the carriage, which rolls back and forth on the wheels within the frame.
-The carriage is attached to one end of the machine by a set of six springs that provide varying levels of resistance to support core strength and flexibility development.
+The carriage is attached to one end of the machine by a set of five springs that provide varying levels of resistance to support core strength and flexibility development.
 Our private sessions utilize the Wunda Chair and the Cadillac.
 The Chair is a small but mighty piece of equipment that was originally designed for use in NYC apartments.
 It leverages two springs in a chair-like design to enable a lot of core stability and balance work.
 And finally, the Cadillac - while a bit daunting in appearance - is the most versatile machine, offering an extensive range of applications for everyone from post-rehab clients, to prenatal students, to athletes.
 To learn more, visit our About Pilates page.

 Q: I’m out of classes for my current month of membership, can I book ahead for classes next month?